2016 Prince Edward Island electoral reform referendum: Aftermath

 Premier Wade MacLauchlan said after the vote that he was doubtful the result of the referendum "can be said to constitute a clear expression of the will of Prince Edward Islanders" due to the unusually low turnout.
 MacLauchlan did commit to discussing the results when the provincial legislature resumed on 15 November 2016; noting the need to examine the urban and rural breakdown of votes, among other issues.

 MacLauchlan's government introduced a motion in the Legislative Assembly of Prince Edward Island to hold a second referendum on electoral reform at the next provincial general election, stating that the low turnout for the referendum did not provide a mandate to implement the change and the need for a more specific referendum question with two choices.
 A motion by Green Party leader Peter Bevan-Baker to implement mixed-member proportional representation in line with the referendum results was defeated on 22 November 2016 by a vote of 6–20.

 Subsequent referendum held in April 2019

-The next Prince Edward Island electoral reform referendum was held on 23 April 2019 simultaneously with the 66th Prince Edward Island general election.
+A subsequent electoral reform referendum was held on 23 April 2019, simultaneously with the 66th Prince Edward Island general election.
 Results of this referendum were very close with 51.7% voting No and 48.3% voting Yes.
 Neither side met the conditions for the results to be considered binding. and prior to the next election the Island is debating reforms of this nature.